Clinical Trials Using Propranolol Hydrochloride

 This phase Ib / II trial studies the side effects and best dose of propranolol hydrochloride when given together with pembrolizumab and how well they work in treating patients with stage IIIC-IV melanoma that cannot be removed by surgery.
 Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Propranolol hydrochloride is a beta adrenergic blocking agent that can enhance immune cell responses when under stress.
 Giving propranolol hydrochloride and pembrolizumab may work better in treating patients with melanoma.

-Propranolol Hydrochloride in Treating Patients with Prostate Cancer Undergoing Surgery
+Propranolol in Treating Patients with Prostate Cancer Undergoing Surgery

-Location: Comprehensive Cancer Center of Wake Forest University, Winston-Salem, North Carolina
+Location: Wake Forest University Health Sciences, Winston-Salem, North Carolina